-(My home stay mom Hazel, my home stay brother Steve, and his daughter Courtney)
+(My home stay mom Hazel, my home stay brother Steve, and granddaughter Courtney)

 If you think living like a royal is easy, think again.
 Being part of The Firm requires a lifetime commitment to rules and more rules.
 Could you do it?
 I have asked myself that question time and time again just in case a prince asked for my hand in marriage, but then again I’m already married to Prince Charming.

 I was not part of that royal birth club, but immersing myself in their culture I have learned some fun facts about the British royals:

 - Two heirs may never travel together in order to preserve the line to the throne.
 However, this rule was broken by the Duke and Duchess of Cambridge who have traveled together and with their children.

 - They always travel with black clothing in case there is a death in the royal family.
 When King George VI died in 1952, then Princess Elizabeth was in Kenya with her husband Prince Philip when she was informed.
 Because the death was sudden, the new Queen had no mourning outfit with her for when she returned to London.
 Navy Blue had to do.

 - The queen often uses her Launer handbags to send secret signals to her staff.
 For example, she’ll hold it behind her back to alert them if she’s in a bind.
 How very James Bond.

 - Non-royals are not allowed to touch royals, but in 2009 First Lady Michelle Obama placed her arm around the queen.
 It was a naughty breech of royal protocol, but like I said, rules and more rules.

 - It’s no secret that the queen likes to wear bright colors and with good reason: She needs to stand out in the crowd of thousands.
 I hope someday I can say “I saw the queen wearing lavender.”